DigiBP/digibp-monterosa/Submission Documents/README.md

 ### Services ###

+The following services have been implemented into the process:
+- Google Forms combined with a WordPress Website
+- Google Sheets
+- ChatBot
-The following services habe been implemented into the process, but due to user friendliness, the ChatBot has not been connected.
+Due to user friendliness, the ChatBot has not been connected.
 Instead Google Forms and Google Sheets have been conected to the process.

 #### Google Forms / WordPress Website ####

-As simple WordPress website has been created which serves as the starting point of the process (see [URL](https://programrecommendation.wordpress.com)).
-Google Forms has been linked with Responses in a Google Sheet (see next section).
-Therefore the link is available on the WordPress Website.
+As simple WordPress website has been created which is combined with Google Forms (see [URL](https://programrecommendation.wordpress.com)).
+This Website serves as a starting point of the process.
+The Google Forms has been linked with Responses in a Google Sheet.
 Google sheets runs a script when the Google Form is submitted ([see script](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/txt/Google_Sheets_rest_API_camunda.txt)).
 The script triggers the process to be started.
 The fist Task in the process is a Service Task, sending an e-mail to the user with the camunda invitation link.

 #### Google Sheets ####